cloudmanic/rental-notice/README.md

 # About Rental Notice

+Rental notice is the general app for all things rental notices to tenants.
+The app changes form based on what domain we come into that app with.
+At launch we are just focusing on past due rental notices.
+We are only focusing on one state at a time.
+So the domain name will be specific to the state and the type of rental notice we're offering.
+We want each user experience to be very specific to a very niche need.
+However, we're using this generic codebase to support all these different niche verticals.
+Hence the name Rental Notice.

+## Domains

+-   oregonpastduerent.com : Main url for past due rental notices in the state of oregon.
+-   oregonpastduerent.net : Uses for cold email outreach.
+Should just redirect to oregonpastduerent.com.

 ## Setting Up The Database For Local Development

 The commands below will create the sqlite database, and seed it with test data.